mohammadhumzah/100-days-of-code-Humzah/log.md

 ### Day 29: May 7, Wednesday

-**Today's Progress**: Was tired due to shit ass college work, still studied a bit more about regex. will complete it by tomorrow
+**Today's Progress**: Was tired due to shit ass college work, still studied a bit more about regex. will complete it by tomorrow.

+### Day 30: May 9, Friday

+**Today's Progress**: Completed lecture+shorts on regexs and focus is on not believing that the user will provide input in valid form, so we have to prepare for it using regexs.